 Which approach is better?

-Well, actually the most successful businesses work out how to make them work together.
-Remember, it’s all about where the customer is on their journey. (see also our advertising short-term and long-term impact article which explores the same concept for advertising).
+Well actually, you get the best results when you can make both work together.
+Remember, it’s about where the customer is on their journey.
+Marketing pulls customers in long-term by meeting their needs.
+E-Commerce pulls them in short-term by meeting their wants.
+(See also our advertising short-term and long-term impact article which explores a similar concept for advertising).

 Marketing and e-Commerce can learn from each other